 3.3.5.
 Counseling: Assessment and counseling and/or treatment provided by the Center for Counseling and Student Development.
 A student referred for assessment must comply with the recommendations of the counselor.
 Information shared with a counselor is confidential; however, OSRR is advised about the overall results of the student's assessment, attendance and quality of participation in counseling.
-Under certain circumstances, the student might be referred for off-campus counseling/treatment.
+Under certain circumstances, the student may be referred for off-campus counseling/treatment.
 The student will assume all responsibility for off-campus counseling fees.

 3.3.6.
 No Contact Ban: A ban requiring the student to have no contact with a designated individual.
 Verbal, written, and physical contact or third party contact is prohibited.

 3.3.7.
 Restricted Privileges: A period during which the student's privilege of using University facilities or participating in University functions is modified or limited.
 Depending on the circumstances, restrictions may be structured to allow a student to attend class, participate in a job or internship, or use the library.
-A student with restricted privileges might not be eligible, for example, for early arrival on campus, extended stays in residence halls, representing the University in competition or other official capacities, campus employment, and campus leadership opportunities.
+A student with restricted privileges may not be eligible, for example, for early arrival on campus, extended stays in residence halls, representing the University in competition or other official capacities, campus employment, and campus leadership opportunities.

 3.3.8.
 Restitution: Reimbursement to the person or entity harmed by the violation.

 3.3.10.
 Expulsion: Permanent separation from enrollment at the University and at any other member institution of the University of North Carolina.
 Expelled students are banned from University premises.
 With the exception of review of a case due to the receipt of new information as outlined in section 5.5.9, below, only the Chancellor may amend this sanction to suspension if the student petitions the University demonstrating significant growth and contribution to society indicating that the individual should be given a new opportunity to pursue higher education.
 Such petitions can be filed with the Office of Student Rights and Responsibilities after a minimum of five years of the completion of the conduct case.
 A student who has been expelled from the University may not be admitted to another constituent institution of the University of North Carolina, unless and until the sanction of expulsion has been rescinded by the University.